 Baud rate (addr.
 001)

-A common baud rate is adjustable for the RS485 interfaces.
+A common baud rate is adjustable for the M-Bus interfaces.
 The baud rate must be chosen to be a uniform value in the network.
-On address 003 the quantity of stop bits can be set (0=1bit, 1=2bits).
-Data bits (8) and parity (none) are permanently set.
+The parameter data bits (8), parity (even) and stop bits (1) are permanently set.